-The Blues boss says the club have no problem selling the Spain international to a domestic rival and that they want him to be happy and succeed at Old Trafford
+The Blues boss says the club have no problem selling the Spain international to a domestic rival and that they want him to be happy and do well at Old Trafford

 The 25-year-old's move to Old Trafford is expected to be completed on Friday, after a delay due to Chelsea's negotiations with Mohamed Salah and poor flying conditions, with Mata due to arrive in Manchester by helicopter.

-"We allowed Juan to travel and have a medical at Manchester United," he said.
+"We allowed Juan to travel and have a medical at Manchester United," he told reporters.
 "Sooner rather than later things will be finalised.

 "I asked him when the offer came: 'Are you really happy to go?'
 He said 'I'm really happy to go'